axibase/atsd/rule-engine/functions-collection.md

 Returns `true` if string `s` matches any element in the string collection `c`.

-The collection `c` can be initialized by referencing a named collection by name or it can be specified inline as an array of strings.
-The collection may include patterns with `?` and `*` wildcards.
+The collection `c` can be loaded from a named collection or initialized from an array of strings.
+The elements of the collection may include patterns with `?` and `*` wildcards.

 Examples: